 This is not a race and reckless riders may be disqualified.

 Start at St Mary’s churchyard gate

-Riders and accompanying adults will start from St Mary’s churchyard gate at approximately one-minute intervals between 11.45 and about 12.45.
-You should sign in at St Mary’s any time from 10am onwards and book a start time.
+Riders and accompanying adults will start from St Mary’s churchyard gate at short intervals between 11.45 and about 12.45.
+You should sign in at St Mary’s any time from 11.30 am onwards.

-At the start there will be pedestrians you need to give way to.
+At the start you need to give way to any pedestrians.
 Look left and right before turning left onto Church Street.

 Church Street Is uphill and buses may be coming down (the bus stop is on the right of the road).
 At the junction, beside the Rose and Crown, turn left into Market Street.
 STOP, LOOK, LISTEN.
 Take care and look left, right and ahead as it is a crossroads.
 You may need to give way.

 Market Street is a one way street.
 The road surface is a bit potholey and there will be parked cars.
 There are shops and you may have to watch out for pedestrians crossing.
 Your stop at the Quaker Meeting House is about half way along on the right behind a narrow gate.
 Leave your bike outside against the wall while you get your card signed.
 Afterwards carry on along the street and turn left into Dyers Hill.

 Dyers Hill.
 Watch out for cars coming from Thames Street opposite and turning down Dyers Hill.
 They have right of way, and this can be a particularly busy and awkward crossroad with poor sight lines for cyclists.
 Please be extra vigilant here.
 You need to stop at the Baptist Church on the other side of Dyers Hill for the next signature on your card.
 It is probably best to dismount at the end of Market Street and walk across to the Baptists.
 Afterwards ride down the hill for 50 yards and turn left into Church Lane.